AliNisarAhmed/my-notes/Algorithms-DataStructures/Big O.md

 #### Stack

+- Stacks are a LIFO data structure where the last value in is always the first one out.
+- Stacks are used to handle function invocations (the call stack), for operations like undo/redo, and for routing (as in browser history)
+- we cant use a linked list directly because for stacks, push and pop is O(1), whereas for linked list pop() is O(n)

 Big O of stack

 - insertion - `O(1)`
 - Removal - `O(1)`
 - Searching - `O(n)`
 - Access - `O(n)`

+---

+#### Queues

+- FIFO data structure
+- Used is: Background tasks, uploading resources, printing / task processing
+- Big O - Insertion $O(1)$ - Removal $O(1)$ - Searching $O(N)$ - Access $O(N)$

 ---